Authoring a Reference Design for Audio System on a ZYBO Board

 Design a model in Simulink® with a MATLAB® function which implements the I2S protocol.

 modelname = 'hdlcoder_I2S_ssm2603'; open_system(modelname);

 Testing and IP core generation steps are same as Zedboard I2S model.
-For generation of I2S IP please refer to Authoring a reference design for audio system on a Zynq board example.
+For generation of I2S IP, see Authoring a Reference Design for Audio System on a Zynq Board example.

 I2C, I2S and FIFO IPs are incorporated in the custom reference design.
-To create a custom reference design, refer to the "Create and export a custom reference design using Xilinx Vivado" section in the Define and Register Custom Board and Reference Design for Zynq Workflow example.
+To create a custom reference design, refer to the "Create and export a custom reference design using Xilinx Vivado" section in Define Custom Board and Reference Design for Zynq Workflow.

 Key points to be noted while creating this custom reference design:

 We must understand the theory of operation of the audio codec chip on the ZYBO board.